Sir John Cass

 John Cass began to emerge into public and political life only after the death of his father in 1699.
 Some of his most treasured ambitions were realised in three years of success for the Tory party at the end of the reign of Queen Anne: a successful business career, terms as Alderman, Sheriff, then City MP before being knighted in 1713.

-But like so many modern-day Cass alumni, he found that material success was not enough and, in 1710, he founded a school and dedicated the rest of his life and his wealth to nurturing the minds of future generations.
+In 1710, he founded a school and dedicated the rest of his life and his wealth to nurturing the minds of future generations.

 In 2001 a donation from Sir John Cass's Foundation led the City University Business School to rename itself the Sir John Cass Business School (usually abbreviated to Cass Business School).
-We have since maintained the spirit of Sir John, nurturing the talents of 35,000 students - the next generation of global business leaders.